OrdinaryMagician/stinger_m/ProtoNotes.md

    changes to accomodate for it.
 I still think the texture sucks.
 It should be switchable, just like how you can change weapon sprites in Smooth Doom.
  - Ammo is just a recolored explosive barrel.
+ - Decided to default to the old model instead of the new one.
+ - Need to re-add the flame.

 ### Quadshot